CDSoft/hcalc/src/hcalcManual.md

 Floating point numbers are single (32 bit) or double (64 bits) precision floating point numbers.

-They are represented internally by 64 bit numbers but can be converted to 32 bit numbers as well as their IEEE 754 repesentation.
+They are represented internally by 64 bit numbers but can be converted to 32 bit numbers as well as to their IEEE 754 repesentation.

 \hcalc(
 3.14